-Regional growth with no transit improvements (No Build) would cause local ridership to increase by 13 percent between 2014 and 2020.
-Package A would reduce ridership on local lines, primarily due to the replacement of the 72/R/M with the San Pablo/Macdonald BRT.
-Package B would reduce local ridership by a smaller amount, about 2,100 daily riders compared to the 2020 No Build, but there would still be a net increase in AC Transit ridership.
+Regional growth with no transit improvements (No Build) would cause total daily local ridership to increase by 13 percent between 2015 and 2020.
+While Package A would increase ridership overall compared to the no-build, there is a reduction in ridership on local lines, primarily due to the replacement of the 72/R/M with the San Pablo/Macdonald BRT.
+This occurs due to riders switching to the new BRT service with improved frequency and travel times.
+Similarly, Package B would reduce local daily ridership by a smaller amount, about 2,100 daily riders compared to the 2020 No Build, but there would still be a net increase in AC Transit ridership.